-Another process which is becoming more popular among bathtub refinishers involves a thorough cleaning of the original surface then applying a wipe on bonding agent to an un-etched surface before applying an acrylic polyurethane topcoat.
-This process saves a refinisher much time with the ease of application and preparation but can result in a high bonding failure rate around the drain, bottom and caulk line if the substrate is not etched, 100% dry, clean and free of all contaminates.
-This is commonly referred to as a molecular bond.
+Another procedure which is common in refinishing companies involves a solvent cleaning of the original substrate then applying a wipe on silane bonding agent to an un-etched un-prepped surface, then applying a top coat without a primer.
+This process saves a refinisher time because the ease of application and quicker preparation but can result in a high failure rate if the surface is not thoroughly prepped and clean, or if inferior products and inexperienced technicians are used.
+This is commonly referred to as molecular bonding.

 Our bathtub refinishing method receives a lot of scrutiny from local and regional competitors.
 That being said we refuse to boast how our procedure is superior to other methods.
 We let our customer reviews, track record and reputation for delivering a long lasting quality product speak for itself!
 Why settle for a low cheap price that will most likely result in a delaminated finish when you are already saving 80% or more versus replacement?
 It only costs a little more to have a lot better so why would you consider going the cheapest?
 Refinishing is a skilled profession that takes many years to learn and master!
 Choose wisely.
 Choose our experience and our commitment to quality!